 View and Discuss on Academia.edu From a small age, we as children begin to develop an idea based on a natural observation that we make.
 Animals with bigger brains are more intelligent.
 As far as children and most adults know, this is true.
-But not only is it a very general statement, we know thatContinue reading “Does Brain Size Matter?”
+But not only is it a very general statement, we know thatContinue reading “The Great Brain Size Debate: Is Bigger Really Better?Does Brain Size Matter?”

 Dear Anthropologists, Department Chairs, Professors, and Leaders in Undergraduate Studies, As the Cambridge Journal of Human Behaviour Science Communications Officer, I am writing to you.
 I want to inform you of an exciting opportunity for your undergraduate students.
 The Cambridge Journal of Human Behaviour is now calling for submissions for its third issue.
 (Deadline: February 15th, 2023).
 CJHB isContinue reading “Call for Undergraduate Submissions: Cambridge Journal of Human Behaviour “